jpalardy/vim-slime-ext-plugins/README.md

 endfunction
 ```

-In case your plugin does not need configuration, you can use the `slime#noop` convenience function at the registration step.
+In case your plugin does not need configuration, you can use the `slime_plugs#noop` convenience function at the registration step.

 #### Validating The Environment